-I’ve learned… there is a lot of historical data to say the answer to that question is no. BIPOC knitters have been bullied and worse for speaking up about racism in even kinder more eloquent ways than I have, and from what I’ve learned: they actually have a right to speak with authority on this topic, while I do not.
+I’ve learned… there is a lot of historical data to say the answer to that question is no. BIPOC knitters have been bullied and worse for speaking up about racism in even kinder more eloquent ways than I have, and from what I’ve learned (and witnessed): they actually have a right to speak with authority on this topic, while I do not.

 So while I’m grateful to feel such a warm embrace from this community despite my shortcomings, I can’t bask in that warmth very comfortably while I sit here knowing others do not receive the same level of understanding.